-Poulin (2007) documents that money and gift transfers in sexual partnerships are part of courting practices in Malawi (see also Swidler and Watkins (2007)).
-In addition to an expression of love and commitment, she argues that these transfers are a way of acquiring sex for men and about meeting their financial needs for women.
+Poulin (2007) documents that money and gift transfers in sexual partnerships are part of courting practices in Malawi.
+In addition to an expression of love and commitment, she argues that these transfers are a way of acquiring sex for men and meeting their financial needs for women.
 A gift might be in the form of sugar or soap, but also in cash.
 Transfers are not made directly before or after sex (as with prostitution), however; rather gift giving is an integral part of a relationship.
-The model developed here allows for such transfers between men and women in sexual relationships.
+The model allows for such transfers between men and women.